 Thank you, I’m honored to be here.

 The first question I wanted to ask you was, you had quite a journey, Could you little bit tell us about the Slap Company?

-Sure, first of all, we've been in business for 24 years and the entire focus of our company is maximizing the commitment of the three groups that decide the success of your company, which is, we would identify as your manager culture, your employee culture, and your customer culture.
+Sure, first of all, we've been in business for 24 years and the entire focus of our company is maximizing the commitment of the

 "Three groups that decide the success of your company, your manager culture, your employee culture, and your customer culture."

 And we're not talking about a bunch of managers, employees, and customers.
 When those groups form relationships with your company, they become cultures and they become self-protective belief systems.
 So what we know how to do is we know how those cultures really work and how to get them to really work for you.
 That's what we do.

 The reason that we do it is that

 And when we can reposition these three cultures back to a company as newly precious workable assets.
 Because a company will protect anything that’s an asset, especially if they learned how to get something more out of that asset.
 You can't protect these three assets without protecting the humanity that they represent and without discovering or rediscovering your own humanity as an enterprise as well.

 So, we're in business to make the business case for humanity.
 So we create legendary performance impacts for many of the world's most successful companies all over the world.
 But we do it for this reason.